dwengw50/image-labeling-app/README.md

 This application allows users to label object-based images with annotations such as joints, bounding box, and specific tags.

 ## Running the Application from Terminal
-Click the clone button, copy the provided clone command.
+Click the clone button, copy the provided URL.
-Go to terminal, go to desired local repository cloning location, and paste/run copied command.
+Go to terminal, go to desired local repository cloning location, and paste/run `$ git clone <URL>`.
 Enter your credentials if prompted.
 Then enter the repository:
     `$ cd image-labeling-app`